Nonperturbative renormalization group beyond melonic sector: The Effective Vertex Expansion method for group fields theories: Melonic and pseudo-melonic sectors

 Figure \eqref{fig3} provides an example. \end{definition}

-Among the motivations for these definition, we recall that the sum of connected tensorial invariant\footnote{which is nothing that contraction of a $0$-dipole, see definition \eqref{kdipole}.} does not change the \textit{Gurau degree} characterizing the tensorial invariant of colored random tensor models \cite{Gurau:2011xq}-\cite{Gurau:2010ba}.
+Among the motivations for these definitions, we recall that the sum of connected tensorial invariant\footnote{which is nothing that contraction of a $0$-dipole, see definition \eqref{kdipole}.} does not change the \textit{Gurau degree} characterizing the tensorial invariant of colored random tensor models \cite{Gurau:2011xq}-\cite{Gurau:2010ba}.
 The sectors could be then labeled with their Gurau degree. \\

-From the definition of families and sectors, we define the notion of divergent families and sectors as follow: \begin{definition} A family is said to be divergent if $\omega \geq 0$.
+From the definition of families and sectors, we define the notion of divergent families and sectors as follows: \begin{definition} A family is said to be divergent if $\omega \geq 0$.
 Let $\mathcal{S}$ be a sector.
-The divergent sector $\mathcal{S}_D\subset \mathcal{S}$ is the subset $\mathcal{S}_D=\{(\omega,\gamma_n)\vert\, \omega\geq 0\}$ of divergent families include into $\mathcal{S}$.
+The divergent sector $\mathcal{S}_D\subset \mathcal{S}$ is the subset $\mathcal{S}_D=\{(\omega,\gamma_n)\vert\, \omega\geq 0\}$ of divergent families included into $\mathcal{S}$.
 Note that $\mathcal{S}_D$ can be an empty set.
-If $\mathcal{S}_D=\emptyset$, the sector $\mathcal{S}$ is said to be safe. \end{definition} Among the families and sectors, we must make the difference between the case for which the divergent degree increase, decrease or is constant with respect to the number of vertices.
-Note that when the divergent degree depend on the number of vertices, the families have a short length.
-In contrast, when a family is made of an infinite number of graphs, the divergent degrees, for fixed $n$ does not depends on the number of vertices.
+If $\mathcal{S}_D=\emptyset$, the sector $\mathcal{S}$ is said to be safe. \end{definition} Among the families and sectors, we must make the difference between the case for which the divergent degree increases, decreases or is constant with respect to the number of vertices.
+Note that when the divergent degree depends on the number of vertices, the families have a short length.
+In contrast, when a family is made of an infinite number of graphs, the divergent degrees, for fixed $n$ does not depend on the number of vertices.
 This consideration leads to the notion of \textit{superficially renormalizable sector}: